 ePAD – capturing real world data about prostate cancer treatments and outcomes

 Dr Ben Tran (Principal Investigator)

-BioGrid has helped with management, contracts with industry (specifically by bringing together three partners with different needs), database development and roll out to sites.
+BioGrid has helped with management, contracts with industry (specifically by initially bringing together three partners with different needs), database development and roll out to sites.

 Our results demonstrate a low rate of BMA use in Australian men with CRPC and bone metastases.
 The dominant 6-weekly treatment schedule is likely based on convenience, given the absence of efficacy data.

 In our ePAD analysis SREs often occurred early in the disease trajectory, prior to the initiation of systemic therapy for CPRC.
 Few patients were recieving BMAs at the time of the first SRE.